 The general case is currently too complex to solve, but we now make sure constant tuples (as e.g. used in the default value for the compiled function), and string constants share the value.
 This should reduce memory usage and speed up program start-up.

-The quicker release is mostly a consolidation effort, without actual performance progress.
+The quicker release is mostly a consolidation effort, without much actual performance progress.
 The progress towards SSA form matter a lot on the outlook front.
 Once this is finished, standard compiler algorithms can be added to Nuitka which go beyond the current peephole optimization.